Krystal is seven going on seventeen and is brought in by her mother because she cannot take her earrings out. She had her ears pierced a week ago.

 Krystal has a retained butterfly.
 How do you go about freeing it?

 The technique is essentially the same no matter what the age.
 The challenge is providing adequate pain relief and/or sedation to an inflamed ear.
 Younger children respond well to topical EMLA with adjunctive nitrous, whereas older children may need only some EMLA and ice.
-Very occasionally, true procedural sedation is required.
+Very occasionally, actual procedural sedation is required.

 Using a sterile technique, identify the point where the back of the butterfly is nearest the surface of the skin on the back of the lobe and make a small nick.
 Then, push on the front of the lobe to expose the butterfly, like shelling a pea.
 You should then be able to remove the backing without difficulty.
 There may be a small amount of bleeding that can be covered with a sticking plaster.